Every child and family is unique.

 Our team knows first hand just how overwhelming an autism diagnosis can be.
 That’s why we’re committed to helping your child reach his or her best potential and working collaboratively to get there.
 Together, we’ll determine what success means for your child and family, and our team will support you throughout the entire process.

-The Phone Call – It all starts with a brief information-gathering phone call with our Practice Manager, Jennifer.
-She’ll ask you some questions about your child, your family and your unique situation.
-And, she’ll tell you a little bit more about what we do at IAS and how we can best helpyour child and family.
+After you have submitted a request for service, It all starts with a brief information-gathering phone call.
+We’ll ask you questions about your child, your family and your unique situation.
+And, we’ll tell you a little bit more about what we do at IAS and how we can best help your child and family.
 Together, we’ll decide if the fit is right.
 Next, an in-person intake meeting is scheduled.

 There is an interactive component of the session where one of our highly experienced BCBAs will formally evaluate your child to understand his or her unique needs and skill level.
 And, there is also an interview portion where we gather information from you, the parents, about your child’s skill development.